Roohparvar/CeliacProject/README.md

 A total of 1,408 cells met the criteria of having imm_receptor_Esmaeil annotated as "abgd" or simultaneously containing both cdr_Full_ab and cdr_Full_gd.
 This step focuses on refining the immune receptor annotation for these ambiguous or dual-feature cells:
 - 2 cells were found in B cell clusters that express cdr_Full_ig_hL.
 Their immune receptor was defined as "hkl".
 - 4 cells located in B cell clusters lacked both cdr_Full_ig_hL and cdr_Full_ig_hK.
 These were excluded from further analysis.
+- First, we identified the gamma-delta (gd) T cell clusters in the dataset, Then:
-- Updated to "gd" for cells located in the "NK Tgd", "Tgd INSIG1+", or "Tgd" clusters.
-Total updated: 187 cells
+	- Updated to "gd" for cells located in the "Act.
+Tgd" and "Tgd INSIG1+" clusters.
+Total updated: 160 cells
-- Updated to "ab" for cells not located in "NK Tgd", "Tgd INSIG1+", "Tgd", or "Tgd CD8+" clusters.
-Total updated: 1,030 cells
+	- Updated to "ab" for cells not located in "Act.
+Tgd", "Tgd INSIG1+", "NK/Tgd", "Tgd CD8+", Or "Trm IEL" clusters.
+Total updated: 820 cells
-- To resolve remaining ambiguous cases in the "Tgd CD8+" cluster, we examined the expression of key immune receptor genes (Trac, Trbc1, Trbc2, Trgc1, Trgc2, Trdc) and confidently re-annotated 157 cells as "ab" and 28 cells as "gd" based on their gene expression profiles.
+	- To resolve remaining ambiguous cases in the "NK/Tgd", "Tgd CD8+", and "Trm IEL" clusters, we examined the expression of key immune receptor genes (Trac, Trbc1, Trbc2, Trgc1, Trgc2, Trdc) and confidently re-annotated 330 cells as "ab" and 92 cells as "gd" based on their gene expression profiles.
 ### Part 1 - Step 8:  Computing Clone Size for ab and gd TCRs
 - Calculated clone_size_ab and clone_size_bucket_ab based on the frequency of each cdr_Full_ab sequence.
 - Calculated clone_size_gd and clone_size_bucket_gd based on the frequency of each cdr_Full_gd sequence.

+### Part 1 - Step 9:  Outputs
 ---
 ---
 ---